bonyuta0204/New250/EssayOutline.md

 Canadian Government have never commited to an increase of ODA.
 Canada sticks to bilateral aid despite the evidence that untieing bilateral aid leads to effectiveness.
 Canada was once dorminant at the aid of gendaer equality but it is now taken place by U.K. and Ireland.
+Despite strong economic growh, canadian government have never commited to an explicit ODA growth linked to the internatinal 0,7 percent ODA/GNA target.

 non-aid policies can be shaped to be more suportive of the developmental prospects of partner countries.
 #### Word Definition